 According to a report by Internet Live, Google processes over 99,000 searches every second.
 This stat equals more than 8.5 billion searches a day.

 Guess what?
-Over 80% of the dividend from these searches goes to sites ranking on the first page.
-So being on the first page positions your site before potential customers and enhances its exposure.
+Over 80% of the dividend from these searches goes to websites that rank on the first page of the search results.
+So being on the first page positions your site before potential customers and enhances your business’ exposure.

 2. Increases Organic Traffic

-Do you know your site gets over a 143% jump in traffic if it moves from the second page to the first page on SERPs?
+Do you know your website gets over a 143% jump in traffic if it moves from the second page to the first page on SERPs?